utku-turan/Outforce-BTP/README.md

 learning.sap.com
 open.sap.com

-Please do not hesitate to get in touch with me via utku.turan(@)outforce.tech if you have any questions or requests.
+Feel free to contact me at utku.turan(@)outforce.tech for any inquiries.
+Cheers